Wednesday, 27 August 2025

 Emile Souvestre translated by Elizabeth Strachey

 The British Library a purchased a copy of the Souvestre Translations… in 1974.
 In the picture below, the upper covers are of The Traveller, left, and Translations…, vol I, right.
-As Block surmised, the binding of Translations… was done first, by Leighton Son & Hodge, as their ticket was on the lower pastedown of vol. I. The (brass) blocks were then re-used and the text of The Traveller bound in.
+The binding of Translations… was done by Leighton Son & Hodge, as their ticket was on the lower pastedown of vol. I. The (brass) blocks were then re-used, with the text of The Traveller bound in.

 BL C188a812 BL C109bb16

-The monogram on the centre and the lettering head and tail were taken out, and replaced by other small decoration, as was the spine lettering.
-Block stated that The Traveller was issued in 1868, which, seems unlikely.
-This was because David Bogue had died in November 1856, and the company of William Kent had taken over the business by June 1857 (Wigan Examiner 12 June 1857, page 6, col. 5) It seems unlikely that the brasses for the cover and the spine would have been stored for some twelve years before their re-use.
-A probable year of publication of The Traveller is 1856 or 1857.
+For C188a812, The Traveller, the monogram 'ES' on the centre and the lettering head and tail were taken out, and replaced by other small decoration, as was the spine lettering.
+Block stated that The Traveller was issued in 1868, which is confirmed by McLean (VBD, p.
+162).
+McLean reproduced (in black and white) a copy of The Traveller in red cloth published by D. Bogue in 1868 (VPBB p.
+59) .
+This was despite David Bogue having died in November 1856, and the company of William Kent had taken over the business by June 1857 (Wigan Examiner 12 June 1857, page 6, col. 5) Morris & Levin p.110, no. 247) reproduce the upper cover of the Routledge edition of 1868, in purple cloth, with the block of C109bb16 being re-used.
+Itmprobable as it may seem, the brasses for the cover and the spine seemed have been stored for some twelve years before their re-use.
+Also curious is the imprint of D. Bogue being used on the title page of The Traveller.
 The binding of the de Beaumont copy is in near mint condition.
 The covers of the two volume set of Translations… have faded with some wear to head and tail.
 It is most useful to have an example of how use and light damage adversely impact upon condition.

 Edmund M B King